-Changes to the rules and regulations surrounding consumer privacy have been nothing short of monumental.
-It’s important you keep on top of the guidelines and ensure your app is working within the requirements.
+As consumer privacy concerns grow and regulations evolve, it’s vital to keep on top of the guidelines and ensure your app is working within the requirements.

-If IAA is a key revenue stream for your app, then make sure your UA efforts target users based on how well they will monetize with advertising.
+If IAA is a key revenue stream for your app, then make sure your UA efforts target users based on how well they’ll monetize with advertising.

 Invest in your creatives

-According to guidelines set by the Media Rating Council, a mobile display ad impression is only considered viewable if it meets certain criteria relating to pixels and timing.
+According to guidelines set by the Media Rating Council and Interactive Advertising Bureau, a mobile display ad impression is only considered viewable if:

-- Pixel requirement: 50% or more of the pixels in the ad were in view.
+- 50% or more of the pixels in the ad were in view, and

-- Timer requirement: The time the pixel requirement was met must be at least one continuous second, post ad-render.
+- the pixel requirement was met for at least one continuous second, post ad-render.

-Without these two requirements your ad won’t “count”, so it’s crucial you test and make sure you are meeting these thresholds.
+Without these two requirements your ad won’t “count”, so it’s crucial you test and make sure you’re meeting these thresholds.

 By segmenting your audience correctly, you can divide users into those who have installed or purchased, and those who haven’t.
 Try to show ads to non-paying users instead of those who have converted.

-Once a user has converted be sure to change the messaging and target them for re-engagement.
+Once a user has converted, be sure to shift your messaging to focus on re-engagement.

-- Try out different ad formats to see which deliver the highest engagement – remember not to over advertise as this may turn customers off and lead to churn.
+- Try out different ad formats to see which deliver the highest engagement.
+Invest in your creative, consider user experience, and don’t over-advertise as this may turn customers off.